jbirch/fuckin-about-with-scala/README.md

  * Project depends on akka 2.3.0-RC4
  * Project pulls in 0.7.1 of sbt-revolver, though it cannot be used yet (nothing to re-start)
  * Routing is separate from the Actor that runs it -- testing routing doesn't require Akka
+ * Project attempts to run with `sbt run`.
+Fun with Akka prevents this from being useful
+ * sbt-revolver does fun revolving stuff with `sbt re-start`